This post contains affiliate links. If you make a purchase through these links, I can earn a commission at no extra cost to you. Thank you!

 Cost: Free

-Pictured at the top of this post, the Chapel Bridge in Lucerne is a cherished symbol of Swiss history and architectural beauty, dating back to the 14th century.
+Pictured at the top of this post, the Chapel Bridge in Lucerne is what you see on all the postcards.
+It’s a covered wooden bridge that crosses over the Reuss River and dates back to the 14th century.

 Old Town Lucerne